Skip to content

 Current scope

-• Unlock an existing rclone crypt remote locally
+• Unlock an existing rclone crypt remote locally with the password (and optional secondary salt)

 Security model